celestiaorg/orchestrator-relayer/docs/orchestrator.md

 If you no longer have access to your EVM address, you could always edit your validator with a new EVM address.
 This can be done through the `edit-validator` command.
 Check the next section.

+### Open the P2P port

+In order for the signature propagation to be successful, you will need to expose the P2P port, which is by default `30000`.

+If not, then the signatures may not be available to the network and relayers will not be able to query them.

 #### Edit validator

 If your validator was created using an EVM address that you don't have access to, you can always edit it using the `edit-validator` command.